Pennsylvania State Flag

 • Foreign Business Trusts – December 31st

-The new annual reports request similar information to what the state’s former decennial reports included:
+The annual report form requests similar information to what the Pennsylvania decennial reports included:

 • Legal business name